HewlettPackard/python-opsramp/README.md

 ### Scope
 The basic framework of this library is in place and the scope will increase incrementally over time.
-The file `examples.py` exercises most of the main API sections and is descibed in the Examples section later in this document.
+The supplied samples exercise most of the main API sections and are described later in this document.

-Note however that all of our wrapper objects provide an `api` property that returns an object that can be used to access REST URLs further down the API tree where we have not written a specific wrapper class here yet.
+Note however that all of our wrapper objects also provide an `api` property that can be used to access REST URLs further down the API tree where we have not written a specific wrapper class yet.

 While you can use these api objects to work directly with OpsRamp at a REST level, please consider taking the small amount of time needed to add a proper wrapper class